 By the triangle inequality, it holds $ w(T_{1}^{*})+w(T_{2}^{*})\leq w(T_1)+w(T_2). $ So, the weight is non-increasing.
-To prove the feasibility, we only need to prove that the total demand in $T_{1}^{*}$ and $T_{2}^{*}$ is bounded by $k$.
+To prove the feasibility, we only need to prove that the total demand in $T_{1}^{*}$ and $T_{2}^{*}$ is at most $k$, respectively.
 For $T_{1}^{*}$, the total demand becomes less and hence is feasible.
 For $T_{2}^{*}$, the total demand is bigger than the total demand of $T_2$.
-Note that the tour $T_2$ has a total demand of at most $\ceil{ k/2}+1$.
-We only need to analyze the newly added demand.
-Note that any small customer has a demand of at most $\floor{k/2}$.
-Thus, the newly added demand is at most $\floor{k/2}-1$.
-Therefore, for $T_{2}^{*}$, the total demand is bounded by $ (\ceil{ k/2}+1)+(\floor{ k/2}-1)=k. $ Thus, after modifying all two consecutive conflict tours, we can get a feasible itinerary with a non-increasing weight. \end{proof}
+Note that the tour $T_2$ has a total demand of at most $\ceil{k/2}+1$.
+We analyze the newly added demand.
+Since any small customer has a demand of at most $\floor{k/2}$, the newly added demand is at most $\floor{k/2}-1$.
+So, for $T_{2}^{*}$, the total demand is at most $(\ceil{k/2}+1)+(\floor{ k/2}-1)=k$.
+Thus, after modifying all two consecutive conflict tours, we obtain a feasible itinerary with a non-increasing weight. \end{proof}